Robust Elicitable Functionals: Application to robust regression

 \section{Application to robust regression}

 In this section, we extend the REF framework to a regression setting.
 Distributionally robust regression has been of increasing interest in the machine learning and statistics communities.
-In the field of statistics, emphasis is placed on outlier detection and methods that are not too sensitive to outliers.
-Significant theory has been developed on this topic, see e.g. \cite{RousseeuwLeroy2005}, for a comprehensive treatment.
+In the field of statistics, emphasis is placed on extreme value detection and methods that are not too sensitive to extreme values.
+Significant theory has been developed on this topic, see e.g. \cite{RousseeuwLeroy2005} for a comprehensive treatment.
 These methodologies are now widely applicable to problems in machine learning, though their goals differ.
 For example, robustness techniques can be used to counter adversarial tests against machine learning algorithms.
 Specifically for robust regression, the authors \cite{ShafieezadehEtAl2015}, consider robust logistic regression with uncertainty on both the covariates and the response quantified via a Wasserstein ball, and, in an attempt to mitigate adversarial attacks, \cite{ChenPaschalidis2018} minimise the worst-case absolute residuals of a discrete regression problem over a Wasserstein ball.
+Data contamination in DRO problems have likewise been studied, see \cite{XuZhang2021}, where authors find sufficient conditions for quantitative robustness of a statistical estimator of DRO models.

 The motivation for robustness in risk management differs from these communities.
 Of concern are extreme events, where data may be sparse due to the rarity of events, which a risk measure should ideally be capturing.